 About this Problem Set

-If you want to find a partner to work with (on any or all parts of the pset), you can use this Piazza post.
+If you want to find a partner to work with for this problem set, use this Google Sheet to do so.

-The CS111 Problem Set Guide gives an overview of psets, including some tips for working remotely with a partner.
+The CS111 Problem Set Guide gives an overview of psets, including a detailed description of individual and partner tasks.